 Last paragraph.
 I’ve edited as follows for clarification: “The monthly data presented here indicate that Ashy Storm-Petrels are a secondary prey for Burrowing Owl.

-In summary, reduction in Burrowing Owl abundance has strong positive population impacts in all scenarios examined.
-Under the “Observed Steep Decline” scenario, rates of decline are drastically reduced, under the “Moderate Decline” scenario the population trends change from moderate decline to stable or slight annual increase, and under the “Near Stable” scenario, rates of annual population change from a very weak increase to a strong increase with owl reduction, a five-fold increase in the net population growth rate.”
+In summary, reduction in Burrowing Owl abundance has strong positive Ashy Storm-Petrel population impacts in all scenarios examined.
+Under the “Observed Steep Decline” scenario, rates of storm-petrel decline are drastically reduced, under the “Moderate Decline” scenario the storm-petrel population trends change from moderate decline to stable or slight annual increase, and under the “Near Stable” scenario, rates of annual storm-petrel population change from a very weak increase to a strong increase with owl reduction, equivalent to a five-fold increase in the net population growth rate.”

 This summary paragraph seems like it belongs more in the first paragraph of the Discussion.
 I’d suggest moving it there and incorporating (including some replacement) of the text in that paragraph.